A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

 How to Improve Social Skills After Brain Injury

 Social communication skills can be improved in most people, even after brain injury.
-As with everything else you might want to learn, increasing your social competence will involve consistent practice.
+As with all learning, improving your social competence will require consistent practice.

-Speech therapists, occupational therapists, and neuropsychologists are a few medical professionals who can help you relearn social skills.
-You might also consider trying group therapy for social communication.
-A group would allow you to practice role-playing conversations in a safe environment.
+Speech therapists, occupational therapists, and neuropsychologists are the types of medical professionals who can help you relearn social skills.
+Group therapy for social communication skills provides opportunities to practice role-playing conversations in a safe environment.

 The following are a few helpful ways to boost your social confidence after brain injury.